 Settling Conflict

 A major purpose of interaction rules is to avoid conflicts between members of society.
-For example, a law tells us on which side of the road to drive.
+For example, a law tells us which side of the road to drive on.
 Without it, there would be many lethal conflicts.

 Inevitably, human interactions result in conflicts.
-To settle the conflict, it is necessary to discern its source, which may result from moral issues, conceptual issues, application issues, and factual issues.
+To settle the conflict, it is necessary to discern its source, which may stem from moral, conceptual, application, or factual issues.

 Moral issues